“Nightmare Country” – Chapter Three, and “The Dreaming” – Chapter Three

 Once again we get a “The Dreaming” interlude, and this month’s installment is drawn by fan favorite Francesco Francavilla.
 Again, we get a complete departure from the main narrative that, rather than break the flow of the story, adds to its disjointed, nightmarish quality.
 Here we catch up with the aforementioned nightmare, the Corinthian, and we learn how some of his brethren are created in the heart of the Dreaming.

 Simon Bowland does another terrific job of unifying the two distinct portions of this issue.
-My respect for his talent at his craft grows with each chapter, particularly as I know he’s also letting the intriguing Batman: Fortress right now, too.
+My respect for his talent at his craft grows with each chapter, particularly as I know he’s also lettering Batman: Fortress right now, too.
 Simon is proving to be both very talented, and extremely prolific.

 I commented in my review for issue #1 of this series on a marked similarity between Agony and Ecstacy and Neil Gaiman’s creations, Croup and Vandemar, from Neverwhere.
 It seems that these two vile villains aren’t the only inspiration James Tynion’s taken from that book.
 In this issue, we meet an angel who appears to be on the side of the devils.
 This reminds me of Islington, another former citizen of the Silver City who is far less benevolent than he should be, also from Neverwhere.